Engee documentation

 Genie has already been written and is fully functional Digital Filter Editor, Radar Equation Calculate and Calculation of power grid modes.

-The Engee environment is optimized for working with the Genie framework and, despite full support for Julia and Python kernels, it is not recommended to use any other frameworks.
+The Engee environment is optimized to work with the Genie framework and, despite full support for Julia and Python kernels, it is not recommended to use any other frameworks.

 Using Genie

 To create your own application in Engee, follow the instructions below.
-The application can be represented as .a jl script or directory with the 'app.jl` file.
-These applications are placed within the /user directory.
+The application can be represented as .a jl script or directory with a file app.jl.
+The placement of such applications is performed within the directory /user.
 The basic steps for launching, managing, and working with Genie-based applications are described below.

-1. Application placement — the created application must be placed in the /user directory.
-If the application is a directory, make sure that it contains the app.jl file.
+1. Application placement — the created application must be placed in the directory /user.
+If the application is a directory, make sure that there is a file in it. app.jl.
 Example of placement:

 /user/apps/MyGenieApp/